s-amberg/cpla/week05/README.md

 ***Hint:*** Create a private helper member function `push_many` to push multiple elements to the `BoundedBuffer`.
 You need this function since it is easier to call a function recursively than a constructor.

+***Note:*** The test cases for this part of the exercise are already in the provided project, but have been disabled by comments.

+Here is an overview of the added test cases for part *b)*:
 ```
 void test_make_bounded_buffer_from_two_rvalue_arguments_contains_two_elements() {
   BoundedBuffer<MemoryOperationCounter, 15> buffer = BoundedBuffer<MemoryOperationCounter, 15>::make_buffer(MemoryOperationCounter{}, MemoryOperationCounter{});